(Jump to the series index below!)

-When I first entered the workforce about a decade ago, I was assigned to a project that required processing several gigabytes of financial trade data.
-As this was too much data for Excel, I began the work in Python (and more specifically, pandas).
+When I first entered the workforce, I was assigned to a project that required processing several gigabytes of financial trade data.
+As this was too much data for Excel, I began the work in Python (and more specifically,

 I remember how little things which should have been easy, like dropping erroneous rows of data, could quickly grow monstrously difficult.
 I pored over answers on StackOverflow, trekked through pages of Google, and fumbled my way through chapters of programming textbooks.
 I poked and prodded and tinkered with my code endlessly until it finally capitulated and ran.

 I remember that now-familiar rollercoaster of emotion when diving headlong into something new: perplexity and frustration when things didn’t work, followed by insight and relief when they did.
 I knew what I needed to do; I just didn’t know how.